Illustration by Elena Lombardi

 So you drank all your beers and are ready to leave the boteco?
 “A continha, por favor” is what you say to your server when you’re ready to pay.
 It literally means, “the little check, please.”
 We Brazilians love to use diminutives: continha sounds much more friendly, as does cafezinho (little coffee), and pãozinho (little bread roll), etc.

-Like é mesmo?
-Nossa! can be used to show surprise about what someone has just said.
+Like é mesmo? the phrase Nossa! can be used to show surprise about what someone has just said.
 But you can use it to show astonishment in different situations:

 - “Nossa!
 Que cidade bonita!”
 (Wow!
 What a beautiful city!)